-Ultraviolet rays come from radiation that falls between the visible light range (what human can visibly see) and the x-ray region of the electromagnetic spectrum.
-UV rays can be produced by high temperature at any source, such as specialized lamps and lasers, but most commonly come the sun.
+Ultraviolet rays come from radiation that falls between the visible light range (what humans can visibly see) and the x-ray region of the electromagnetic spectrum.
+UV rays can be produced by high temperature at any source, such as specialized lamps and lasers, but they most commonly come from the sun.

 While most of the UV radiation from the sun is absorbed in Earth’s atmosphere, about 33% still reaches objects on the surface of the planet.
 Some materials are unaffected, and others can produce a glow, such as insects, fish, inks, and road signage.
 In humans, UV rays penetrate the skin to produce a tan or sunburn.

 The molecular makeup of certain materials can become damaged if those materials are not resistant to UV rays.
 The chain of molecules will begin to break down, causing both physical and chemical changes.

 This damage, called UV degradation, affects many natural and synthetic polymers including some rubbers, neoprene and polyvinyl chloride (PVC).
 With too much exposure, these materials can:

 - Lose strength

 Certain inks and dyes can be affected as well.
 This problem, called photodegradation or phototendering, causes objects like textiles, artwork and polymers to: